kwaldenphd/python-intro/README.md

 #2: Terms that have other meaning or function in Python can't be used as variable identifiers.
 For example the name of a built-in function (`type`) can't be used as a variable identifier.

-Reserved keywords in Python include: <font face="Courier New">and, except, lambda, with, as, finally, nonlocal, while, assert, fale, None, yield, break, for, not, class, from, or, continue, global, pass, def, if, raise, del, import, return, elif, in, True, else, is, try</font>
+Reserved keywords in Python include: `and, except, lambda, with, as, finally, nonlocal, while, assert, fale, None, yield, break, for, not, class, from, or, continue, global, pass, def, if, raise, del, import, return, elif, in, True, else, is, try`

 #3: Best practice is any programming language is to use meaningful variable identifiers.
 Just calling something `x` or `y` won't be particularly helpful to someone else reading or interacting with your code.
 That said, overly-complex variable identifiers are prone to user error.